-If you're not sure whether you're going to hatch again (although I guarantee you will!), you may not want to invest money in a commercially-made candler.
+If you're not sure whether you're going to hatch again (although I guarantee you will!), you may not want to invest in a commercially-made candler.

-A home-made candler isn't difficult to achieve and can be very effective.
-Have a look at this short video to give you an idea of how it can be done.
+A home-made, table-top candler isn't difficult to achieve and can be very effective.
+Have a look at this short video which shows how it can be done.

-This is the modern equivalent of both the candle and the flashlight and is very easy to use.
-Powered by batteries, its light is not hot, but is strong enough to give an excellent view through the shell, especially if used in a darkened room.
+This is the modern equivalent of both the candle and the flashlight - and much easier to use.
+Powered by batteries, this candler's light is not hot, but is strong enough to give an excellent view through the shell, especially if used in a darkened room.